 This is where you can get creative and showcase your nonprofit's brand!
 Your background image is a large image file that will display behind your logo.

 To upload a background image, on the left-hand side dashboard select "Fundraising" > "Organization Profile"

 To upload your background image, click the image icon in the upper right hand corner:

+**Copy 3:**

+This is where you can get creative and showcase your nonprofit's brand!
+Your background image is a large image file that will display behind your logo.

+To upload a background image, on the left-hand side dashboard select "Organization Page."

+To upload your background image, click the image icon in the upper right hand corner: